Cockroaches: Why They Are So Hard to Control

 To prevent cockroaches, the National Pest Management Association (NPMA) suggests keeping a meticulously clean kitchen, eliminating moisture in bathrooms, sealing all cracks and crevices inside and outside the home and keeping basements and crawlspaces dry and well-ventilated.

-Homeowners are urged to contact one of our pest prevention service professionals at 1-888-2MASSEY (262-7739) or fill out form below to schedule a FREE inspection.
+Homeowners are urged to contact one of our pest prevention service professionals at 1-888-2MASSEY (262-7739) or CLICK HERE TO SCHEDULE A FREE, NO OBLIGATION PEST INSPECTION.